BrNi05/parallax/README.md

 ## Technical details

 - The purpose of the collection is to let every TradingView user access quality and easy-to-use TA tools.
 TradingView limits the number of indicators that can be applied to one chart.
-This is a solution.
+This is a solution for that problem.
 - The main module is - of course - overlay-styled, while the extension is not.
-- The main script is not converted to be compatible with the latest version of PineScript due to plotting issues, as for now, it runs on v5.
+- The main script is not converted to be compatible with the latest version of PineScript due to plotting issues.
+As for now, it runs on v5.
 - The extension script runs on PineScript v6.
+- TradingView also limits compute time and maximum plot number for each script.
+Both PX and PX-E have adequate headroom for further development.
 - Functions that are specific to certain instruments and timeframes are automatically blocked on others.
 - Inputs (like lookback, sensitivity, etc) are clamped both mathematically and logically.